moleculerjs/site/source/docs/0.14/moleculer-web.md

 1. Set `authentication: true` in your routes
 2. Define your custom `authenticate` method in your service

+The returned value will be set to the `ctx.meta.user` property.
+You can use it in your actions to get the logged in user entity.

 **Example authentication**
 ```js
 broker.createService({